markcastle/eventstreaming/README.md

 }
 ```

+**What does `await buffer.CommitAsync();` do?**
+- When you add events to a buffer, they are collected in memory and are **not yet part of the event stream**.
+- Calling `await buffer.CommitAsync();` **flushes** (writes) all buffered events to the underlying event stream or sequencer in one operation.
+- This means:
+  - **Before `CommitAsync()`:** Events are staged in the buffer, not visible to consumers or persisted.
+  - **After `CommitAsync()`:** All buffered events are atomically written to the event stream, making them available for consumers, storage, or further processing.
+- If the sequencer supports transactions, this operation is atomic: either all events are committed, or none are (in case of an error).
+- This approach is useful for batching, atomicity, and performance.

 - Use buffering when you need atomicity, batching, or performance improvements.
 - If you do **not** require batching, you can always append events directly.